tomaka/redshirt/README.md

 - `interfaces` contains crates that provide definitions and helpers for Wasm programs to use (examples: `tcp` for TCP/IP, `window` for windowing).
 - `kernel` contains the code required to run the kernel.
+- `kernel-standalone-kernel` contains a utility allowing to run and test the standalone kernel.
 - `programs` contains Wasm programs.

 # Contributing